-- Michelson is tuned to dark-fringe, light is reflected back to the source - For shot-noise reasons, you want to have a high laser power - Add a 'Power Recycling Mirror', to form another resonant cavity, effectively increasing the laser power by a factor \sim 37 - Power in central cavities \sim 500 W, power in long arm cavities \sim 100 kW
+- Michelson is tuned to dark-fringe, light is reflected back to the laser - For shot-noise reasons, you want to have a very high laser power - Add a 'Power Recycling Mirror', to form another resonant cavity, effectively increasing the laser power by a factor \sim 37 - Laser power ~25 W, power in central cavities ~500 W, power in long arm cavities ~100 kW!

-- Passing GW causes 'sidebands' around laser frequency.
-By adding an extra Signal Recycling Mirror, these signal sidebands can be sent back into the interferometer - Already used at LIGO, will be installed at Virgo in one year
+- Passing GW causes 'audio sidebands' around laser frequency.
+By adding an extra Signal Recycling Mirror, these signal sidebands can be sent back into the interferometer to gain more phase - Technique already used at LIGO, will be installed at Virgo this year